XML RSS

 You can serve this delicious goulash with noodles or rice, but I like to serve it with boiled potatoes.

 It is a real favourite in our family, especially in winter, during the snowy months.
-However, if you need something warm, filling and very tasty, you can serve it at any time of year.
+However, if you need a tasty meat recipe that's warm and filling, you can serve it at any time of year.
+It's a great dish to serve up at birthday celebrations.
+Just leave it on a low heat on the hob and guests can help themselves.

 3 tbsp sunflower oil